-These two girls for example gave me life.
+These two girls, for example, gave me life.

 Sometimes all of a sudden there are dancers in your subway compartment.
 Performing some crazy dances on the limited space.
 Sometimes, it’s not so fun.
 Especially when you get kicked in the face 😀 Usually these young dancers include you in their dance.
 Once this one guy gave me a high five while I was watching him.

-During the 21 days of my stay i took the subway every day.
+During the 21 days of my stay, I took the subway every day.

 It made me realize how diverse the city is because of the different people and nationalities on the subway.
 One thing I love about New York City.
 It’s diversity.

 Even waiting on your subway can be entertaining.
 There are pretty much like parties underground.
 FOR FREE.
-Many talented artists use the great acustics to do what they love the most.
+Many talented artists use the great acoustics to do what they love the most.
 To sing.
 To make music.
 This can come in handy especially after a long day of work or if you had a bad day.
 They know how to cheer you up.
-Usually when I would wait on my train there was almost always someone singing.
+Usually, when I would wait on my train there was almost always someone singing.
 Ugh….
 The love I have for that city….

 - Visit the One World Trade Center and the One World Observatory

-For the One World Trade Center you have two options.
+For the One World Trade Center, you have two options.
 I did both.

 You either buy a ticket.
 Or you line up at a specific time to try to get a ticket for free.
 Yes, for free!
 Brilliant, huh?!

-However, if you are lucky and you are one of the lucky ones who gets a ticket for free the ticket is only limited to a certain time.
+However, if you are lucky and you are one of the lucky ones who get a ticket for free the ticket is only limited to a certain time.
 I remember how I was standing in line for about an hour or so, making sure I’m one of the first ones.
-As I was standing in line while reading book actually.
+As I was standing in line while reading a book actually.
 As time has passed by I was able to get tickets.
 You can actually get more than one ticket.
 Soooo just grab a friend or make a stranger happy by handing him a ticket.
 The tickets are valid for that day.
-There’s one downside to it, thought.
+There’s one downside to it, though.
 You can only enter the museum for about an hour or two before they close.
 And trust me.
 1-2 hours is definitely not a lot of time to go through the whole museum.